 The Republic of Albania has ratified the ILO Convention C176 'On Safety and Health in Mine'.
-The domestic labour legislation in Albania is mainly ruled from the Law No. 7961, date 12 July 1995 'On the Labour Code' as amended.
+The domestic labour legislation in Albania is mainly governed by Law No. 7961, dated 12 July 1995 'On the Labour Code' as amended.
 The Labour Code provides for basic principles that should be complied with in order to ensure health and safety in working premises.
-More specific rules and requirements for the improvement of the health protection and safety at work have been established upon Law no. 10237, dated 18 Februray 2010 'On Health and Safety at Work', which was drafted in accordance with the EU recommendations provided upon the Framework Directive of the European Commission 89/391/EEC.
-Regulatory competences on the labour legal framework in Albania are granted to the Ministry of Labour, Social Issues and Equal Opportunity.
-The entity engaged with the enforcement/monitoring of the aforementioned legal acts is the State Work Inspectorate.
+More specific rules and requirements for the improvement of health protection and safety at work have been established by Law No. 10237, dated 18 February 2010 'On Health and Safety at Work', which was drafted in accordance with EU recommendations provided by the Framework Directive of the European Commission 89/391/EEC.
+Regulatory competences on the legal framework of labour in Albania are granted to the Ministry of Labour, Social Issues and Equal Opportunity.
+The entity engaged with the enforcement and monitoring of the aforementioned legal acts is the State Work Inspectorate.

-Furthermore, each entity involved in the mining industry shall comply with the requirements of the Decision of the Council of Ministers No. 1109, dated 30 July 2008 'On Insurance of the Employees Engaged in the Mining Sector Regarding Accidents at Work' as well as the secondary legislation issued in pursuance of the said decision.
+Furthermore, each entity involved in the mining industry shall comply with the requirements of the Decision of the Council of Ministers No. 1109, dated 30 July 2008 'On Insurance of the Employees Engaged in the Mining Sector Regarding Accidents at Work' as well as the secondary legislation issued in pursuance of said decision.
 Accordingly, each entity shall insure its employees with an Albanian insurance company against accidents at work.